-This lesson allows your students to explore their musical creativity through improvisation by developing ideas for melodic lines using the Aeolian mode.
-Students will gain an aural and theoretical understanding of the Aeolian mode through improvisation and analysis of a minor key groove in our Notation Mixer.
+Students will gain an aural and theoretical understanding of the Aeolian mode through improvisation and analysis of a minor key groove.

-Students will discuss the socio-political factors that gave rise to the Civil Rights Movement of the 1960s with connection to The Staple Singers' music.
-By exploring the tune “Wish I Had Answered" students will connect their past discussion to the music they are learning.
-Demonstrations within PULSE include how to use assets from Take Me To The River, a featured length film that takes a look into the history of STAX Records and the music of Memphis, Tennessee.
+Students will discuss the socio-political factors that gave rise to the Civil Rights Movement of the 1960s with connection to The Staple Singers' tune “Wish I Had Answered".

-This next set of PULSE BANDED lesson strategies begins by featuring the band Zili Misik.
-The foundation of their music-making is based on respect and collaboration, and their music is influenced by roots music of the African diaspora.
-Using their music and spirited performance as a jumping off point, these lessons will provide some historical context and engage students in listening to and playing a variety of rhythmic grooves inspired by music of the African diaspora.
+Using Zili Misik’s spirited performance as a jumping off point, this lesson will engage students in listening to and playing a variety of rhythmic grooves inspired by music of the African diaspora.